fhiso/tsc-governance/LexEG/directives.md

 The work of the LexEG shall be supervised by the TSC and is governed by the policies given in sections 2 and 3 of the O&PM, and section 4 of the TSC Charter.
-The TSC shall appoint an Coordinator for the LexEG, and who shall be identified in annex A.1 of these Directives.
+The TSC shall appoint an Coordinator for the LexEG, who shall be identified in annex A.1 of these Directives.

 The TSC shall maintain as annex A.1 of these Directives a list of members of the LexEG, which shall distinguish associate and transitional members.
 The TSC shall inform the LexEG Coordinator of changes to this list.
-The LexEG Coordinator is responsible for informing the TSC if in the LexEG Coordinators opinion a member lapses into or reverts from transitional status.
+The LexEG Coordinator is responsible for informing the TSC if in the LexEG Coordinator's opinion a member lapses into or reverts from transitional status.
 If other formal roles are established in the LexEG, these shall be communicated to the TSC and identified in annex A.1.